MrShoenel/metrics-as-scores/CONTRIBUTING.md

 ### 1.1.1.
 Registering Your Dataset

-Lastly, if you want to make available your dataset to others by having it added to the [`known-datasets`](/metrics-as-scores/blob/master/datasets/known-datasets.json), open an issue and ask for inclusion.
+Lastly, if you want to make available your dataset to others by having it added to the list of [**known datasets**](/MrShoenel/metrics-as-scores#known-datasets), open an issue and ask for inclusion.
 Please ascertain that your dataset fully works with the Web Application prior to opening an issue.

 ## 1.2.
 Contribute to the Software

-If you wish to contribute to the Metrics As Scores application, you are welcome to [open a new issue](./issues) for
+If you wish to contribute to the Metrics As Scores application, you are welcome to [open a new issue](/MrShoenel/metrics-as-scores/issues) for

 - Suggesting new features
 - Reporting errors